For Patients

 Single-Center Melanoma Clinical Trial: NCT05470283

-The University of Texas MD Anderson Cancer Center is currently enrolling patients with advanced or metastatic melanoma in a Phase 1 clinical trial of OBX-115.
+The University of Texas MD Anderson Cancer Center has completed enrollment of patients with advanced or metastatic melanoma in a Phase 1 clinical trial of OBX-115.

 The primary objectives of the trial are to assess the safety, tolerability, and preliminary efficacy of the OBX-115 TIL cell therapy regimen in patients with advanced or metastatic melanoma who have previously received checkpoint inhibitor therapy and, where indicated, also received BRAF±MEK inhibitor therapy.